Kodular/Documentation/docs/components/media/exoplayer.md

 ## Overview

-A non-visible component that plays audio files. <br>The ExoPlayer component, powered by Google, has significantly lower audio playback delay/lag than other players.
+A non-visible component that plays audio files.
+The ExoPlayer component, powered by Google, has significantly lower audio playback delay/lag than other players.

 ## Events